Biyi Bandele: Writing

 Bandele's writing encompassed fiction, theatre, journalism, television, film and radio.

 He worked with London's Royal Court Theatre and the Royal Shakespeare Company (RSC), as well as writing radio drama and screenplays for television.
 His plays include: Rain; Marching for Fausa (1993); Resurrections in the Season of the Longest Drought (1994); Two Horsemen (1994), selected as Best New Play at the 1994 London New Plays Festival; Death Catches the Hunter and Me and the Boys (published together in one volume, 1995); and Oroonoko, an adaptation for the RSC of Aphra Behn's 17th-century novel of the same name.
 In 1997, Bandele did a successful dramatisation of Chinua Achebe's 1958 novel Things Fall Apart.
 Brixton Stories, Bandele's stage adaptation of his own novel The Street (1999), premiered in 2001 and was published in one volume with his play Happy Birthday Mister Deka, which premiered in 1999.
 He also adapted Lorca's play Yerma in 2001.

 Bandele was writer-in-residence with Talawa Theatre Company from 1994 to 1995, resident dramatist with the Royal National Theatre Studio (1996), the Judith E. Wilson Fellow at Churchill College, University of Cambridge, in 2000–01.
 He also acted as Royal Literary Fund Resident Playwright at the Bush Theatre from 2002 to 2003.

-Bandele wrote of the impact on him of John Osborne's Look Back in Anger (1956), which he saw on a hire-purchase television set in a railway town in northern Nigeria:
+Bandele wrote of the impact on him of John Osborne's play Look Back in Anger (1956), which he saw on a hire-purchase television set in a railway town in northern Nigeria:

 And so although I had yet to set foot outside Kafanchan, although I knew nothing about postwar British society, or the Angry Young Men, or anything about Osborne when I met Jimmy Porter on the screen... there was no need for introductions: I had known Jimmy all my life.